apache/cloudstack-documentation/source/adminguide/accounts.rst

 To authenticate, in all three cases username and password entered by the user are used.

-#. manual import.
+#. **manual import**.
 A user is explicitely mapped to a domain/account
    and created as a user in that account

        #.
 CloudStack does a search for a user with the given username.

        #.
-If it exists, it checks if the user is enabled
+If it exists, it checks if the user is enabled.

-       #. if the user is enabled, CloudStack searches for it in LDAP
+       #.
+If the user is enabled, CloudStack searches for it in LDAP
           by the configured 'ldap.username.attribute'.

-       #. if the LDAP user is found, CloudStack does a bind request
+       #.
+If the LDAP user is found, CloudStack does a bind request
           with the returned principal for that LDAP user and the entered password.

-       #. the authentication result from LAP is honoured.
+       #.
+The authentication result from LAP is honoured.

-#. autoimport.
+#. **autoimport**.
 A domain is configured to import any user if it does
    not yet exist in that domain.
 For these users a account by the same name as the user is created on the fly and the user is created in that account.